skellis46/slipbox/improvisation and the threshold of the self.md

 Seth on importance of subjective experience (first person)

-In [[Barbour - Beyond Somatophobia]] she suggests three methods for investigating "lived dance experience": interviewing, creative journaling and dance making [@barbour-2005-somatophobia p.41].
-Using phenomenology (along with others) but all gloss over the limits of addressing nonduality through method that is predicated on duality.
-But this is only a problem if I make a strong enough case for the presence of nonduality; otherwise the limits of phenomenology are irrelevant.

 Need to understand what phenomenology means by 'lived experience'.
 See Lumo prompt (Proton LLM)